symfony/ux/src/LiveComponent/doc/index.rst

 It's used when a component re-renders and helps Live Components "connect" elements or components in the existing HTML with the new HTML.
 The logic works like this:

-Suppose an element or component in the new HTML has a ``data-live-id="some-id`` attribute.
+Suppose an element or component in the new HTML has a ``data-live-id="some-id"`` attribute.
 Then:

 A) If there **is** an element or component with ``data-live-id="some-id"`` in the